ACCELQ Logo

 Real-World Example:

-• An automated compatibility test identifies that the file upload feature in a web application works in Chrome but fails in Safari, breaking workflows for a subset of users.
+• An automated compatibility test discovered that a file upload feature in a web application is functional in Chrome, but not in Safari, impairing the workflow for some users.

-Pro Tip: Use cloud-based testing tools to streamline cross-platform testing.
+Pro Tip: Utilize cloud-based testing platforms to support cross-platform testing.

 5. Security Vulnerabilities: Safeguarding Data Integrity